-The court performed a fact specific welfare analysis based on the child's circumstances, actual and proposed, in each jurisdiction.
+| Mr Justice Cobb allowed a mother \$\pi 39\$; application to relocate permanently with the analysis based on the child's circumstances, actual and proposed, in each jurisdiction.
 Cobb J applied the guidance of Black LJ in K v K (Relocation: Shared Care Arrangement) [2011] EWCA Civ 793, [2012] 2 FLR 880[2012] 2 FLR 880, that "the only authentic principle" in relocation cases is welfare, i.e. what is best for a specific child in specific circumstances.
-Each case is unique and falls to be decided on a broad foundation of facts.
+Each case is unique and falls to the hearing.

-Both parties were aged 26 at the time of the hearing.
 The father was born and had always lived in London.
 His family were of Caribbean extraction but were currently based in London.
 The mother was originally from Angola though she had spent a large part of her childhood in South Africa after her family had fled the civil war.
 From 1997 until August 2013 the mother lived in the UK, where she met the father.
-At the time of the trial before Cobb J the mother's immediate and extended family predominantly lived in Angola but they retained links to this jurisdiction.
+At the time of the trial before Cobb J the mother's immediate and extended family predominantly lived in Angola but they retained links to teens.

-The parties met at school in 2004 when both were in their early teens.
 They had an intermittent relationship until final separation in 2012.
 They were never married but the father was named on the child's birth certificate and he had parental responsibility for the child.